ZhiLiu724/ZhiLiu724.github.io/_pages/about.md

 My research interest lies in the study of societal systems using mechanism design and data science/machine learning techniques, in order to improve their efficiency and promote equitable usage.
 I am particularly fascinated by people's behavioral patterns in different settings and the means to understand them.
 Things I have worked on during my PhD studies include [college admission](https://arxiv.org/abs/2107.08922) and [311 systems](https://arxiv.org/abs/2204.08620).
+I am really excited about working with the New York Public Library as part of the PiTech Fellowship program this coming summer!